Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Universality

 Therefore, we split the full $\Delta^{[n]}_{ep}$ into these two terms:\footnote{ Here we introduced the subscript “$ep$” to underline that this $\Delta$ has been obtained for SIDIS. }

-The $\Delta_{\rm ShF}^{[n]}$ is what we truly identify as the TMDShF and they are universal because they solely depend on $M_\psi$.
+The $\Delta_{\rm ShF}^{[n]}$ is what we truly identify as the TMDShF and is universal because it solely depends on $M_\psi$.
 Instead, the $S_{ep}$ is an extra soft factor which incorporates the specific process dependence and it can be removed by a proper choice of the factorization scale $\mu = \muH$.
 This implies that at that scale the full $\Delta^{[n]}_{ep}$ is equivalent to the TMDShF.
 At this level, the simplest way to perform the splitting in $\bTfv$-space is to take

 With this splitting convention and by taking $\muH \equiv \widetilde Q$, the full $\Delta^{[n]}_{ep}$ reduces to the TMDShF, implying that the latter is given by Eq.~\eqref{eq: SF perturbative tail}.